1936 Summer Olympics: Organization

-Hans von Tschammer und Osten, as Reichssportführer (i.e., head of the Deutscher Reichsbund für Leibesübungen (DRL), the Reich Sports Office, played a major role in the structure and organisation of the Olympics.
+Hans von Tschammer und Osten, as Reichssportführer (head of the National Socialist League of the Reich for Physical Exercise (Deutscher Reichsbund für Leibesübungen, DRL) and the Reich Sports Office) played a major role in the structure and organisation of the Olympics.
 He promoted the idea that the use of sports would harden the German spirit and instill unity among German youth.
-At the same time he also believed that sports was a "way to weed out the weak, Jewish, and other undesirables".
+At the same time, he also believed that sports was a "way to weed out the weak, Jewish, and other undesirables".

-Von Tschammer trusted the details of the organisation of the games to Theodor Lewald and Carl Diem, the former president and secretary of the Deutscher Reichsausschuss für Leibesübungen, the forerunner of the Reich Sports Office.
+Von Tschammer entrusted the details of the organisation of the Games to the president of the German Olympic Committee, Theodor Lewald, and Carl Diem, the former president and secretary of the DRL, the forerunner of the Reich Sports Office.
 Among Diem's ideas for the Berlin Games was the introduction of the Olympic torch relay between Greece and the host nation.
+Lewald would be replaced, owing to his paternal grandmother's Jewish roots, by Von Tschammer himself.

-Torch relay
+Torch Relay

 The 1936 Summer Olympics torch relay was the first of its kind, following on from the reintroduction of the Olympic Flame at the 1928 Games.
 It pioneered the modern convention of moving the flame via a relay system from Greece to the Olympic venue.
 Leni Riefenstahl filmed the relay for the 1938 film Olympia.

 Broadcasting

-The games were the first to have live television coverage.
+The Games were the first to have live television coverage in black-and-white.
 The German Post Office, using equipment from Telefunken, broadcast over 70 hours of coverage to special viewing rooms throughout Berlin and Potsdam and a few private TV sets, transmitting from the Paul Nipkow TV Station.
 They used three different types of TV cameras, so blackouts would occur when changing from one type to another.
+The Games were also the first photographed and filmed in color using newly invented Agfacolor.